Tiffany-Mwikali-git/Fantasy-Football/README.md

 ```
 #  Fantasy Football (CLI-Based)

 The **Football Application** is a proposed terminal-based application designed to help football lovers efficiently manage players, matches, and teams through a structured command-line interface.
-The system will be built using Python, leveraging SQLAlchemy ORM for database operations and Rich for an enhanced CLI experience.
+The system will be built using Python, leveraging SQLAlchemy ORM for database operations and Click for an enhanced CLI experience.

 ---